biemster/FindMy/README.md

 # FindMy
-Query Apple's Find My network, based on all the hard work of https://github.com/seemoo-lab/openhaystack/ and @hatomist and @JJTech0130.
+Query Apple's Find My network, based on all the hard work of https://github.com/seemoo-lab/openhaystack/ and @hatomist and @JJTech0130 and @Dadoum.

 This is version 2, which does not require a Mac anymore thanks to the awesome work in https://github.com/JJTech0130/pypush.
 Version 1 that can be run on Macs can still be found in the catalina (python2) and monterey (python3) branches.